Ripon International Festival

 Another major achievement was to secure one of the finest choirs in Europe for the 2004 festival.
 The thirty-eight members of the St. Nikolai Church Choir of the State Tretyakov Gallery Moscow “astonishingly young, but their voices are as old as time” (The Times) gave a breathtaking performance of the Rachmaninov Vespers in the year which marked the 400th Anniversary of the granting of the City’s Charter by King James I.

-Over the years the Festival has steadily developed the scope of its programme and built a strong following from throughout the northern region and from as far afield as the South of England and the North of Scotland with regular visitors from Europe.
-Spring concerts were added in 2005, 2006, 2008, 2010, 2012, 2014, 2015, and 2017, attracting capacity audiences.
+Over the years the Festival has steadily developed the scope of its programme and built a strong following from throughout the UK with visitors from Europe, Canada, Australia, South Africa, and the USA.
+Spring concerts take place in alternate years, attracting capacity audiences.
 The part played by local companies and individuals as sponsors and volunteers continues to be a vital factor in its success and we are grateful to them all.